vmware-archive/operator-builder/docs/workload-collections.md

     - service-z-component.yaml
 ```

-When including markers in these collection resources, it is important you do
+Any markers included in these collection resources will configure fields for the
-*not* denote them as collection fields with `+operator-builder:collection:field:`.
-This will result in source code that will not compile because it will generate a
-variable that references a collection that does not exist.
-Use the marker
-`+operator-builder:field:` on collection resources - this will result in a
-collection field since it is on a collection resources.
-The following is an
-example of how this collection resource could look.
-It will result in a
+collection's custom resource.
+For example the following marker will result in a
-`namespace` field being included in the spec for a `AcmeComplexApp` resource.
+`namespace` field being included in the spec for a `AcmeComplexApp` resource:

 ```yaml
 # namespace.yaml